UtrechtUniversity/HPC-data-synchronization/docs/Yoda.md

 ```
 Save and close the file.

-### Step 2: Load icommands (not required at UBC cluster)
+### Step 2: Load icommands when needed (not required at UBC cluster)

+On some systems (such as Lisa) it is necessary to activate icommands first by using the `module load` command.
 Load icommands on Lisa as follows:

 ```
 module load icommands